ioannisvlachos/track_gd/README.md

 # track_gd
-Simple python script to track phishing sites, registered by GoDaddy
+Simple python script to track phishing sites that simulate greek financial institutions, registered by GoDaddy.
+Then, a txt is exported with the active sites.

+# Requirements
+-requests

+# Usage
+`python/python3 track_dg.py`